ivan-guerra/programmador.com/content/posts/binary-rain.md

 Making the `neo` screensaver had its challenges.
 In particular, this was one of those classic problems where if you have the right data structures its simple.
-Well sort of, implementing a tweaked scrolling buffer made me stop and think more than once.
-My setup certainly cuts many corners with respect to efficiency.
+Well sort of, implementing a tweaked scrolling buffer does take some thought.
+The setup presented here certainly cuts many corners with respect to efficiency.
 All that said, the screensaver has been fun to use at home and a great conversation piece amongst the Matrix nerds at work.

-You can find the complete project source with build instructions, usage, etc. on my GitHub page under [neo][4].
+The complete project source with build instructions, usage, etc. is available on GitHub under [neo][4].

 [1]: https://en.wikipedia.org/wiki/The_Matrix
 [2]: https://tinyurl.com/yc7p7285